 The Board consists of two Executive Directors and six Non-executive Directors (including the Board Chair).
 Both A. Paul Blakeley and Daniel Young are Executive Directors and considered to be full time employees.
 A. Paul Blakeley is not considered to be independent due to his role as President and CEO, and Daniel Young is not considered to be independent due to his role as CFO.
 Five of the Non-executive Directors, namely Dennis McShane (Board Chair), Robert A. Lambert, Iain McLaren, Cedric Fontenit and Lisa Stewart are considered by the Board to be independent in accordance with the QCA Code.
 David Neuhauser, a Non-executive Director, is considered not independent as a result of his managerial responsibilities with a material shareholder of the Company, namely Livermore Partners LLC.
-The Chairman is responsible for leadership of the Board and for the efficient conduct of the Board’s function.
-The Chairman is expected to encourage the effective contribution of all Directors and promote constructive and respectful relations between Directors and senior management.
+The Board Chair is responsible for leadership of the Board and for the efficient conduct of the Board’s function.
+The Board Chair is expected to encourage the effective contribution of all Directors and promote constructive and respectful relations between Directors and senior management.
 The Directors believe that they have sufficient experience in implementing accounting systems and controls which will provide a reasonable basis for them to make proper assessments as to the financial position and prospects of the Company.